sumnerevans/wireless-debugging/docs/Web-App-Backend-to-Web-Interface-WebSocket-Messages.md

+# Web App Backend to Web Interface WebSocket Messages
 There is a single type of WebSocket message that goes from the Web App Backend to the Web Interface, and it is the information with the formatted HTML logs.

 ## Log Entries
 - **Message Type**: `logData`
 - **Payload Type**: JSON
-- **Purpose**: when the Web App Backend receives a `logDump` from the Mobile API, it will parse the log via the parsing library and then it will send a logData message to all Web Interfaces that the user is connected to.
+- **Purpose**: when the Web App Backend receives a `logDump` from the Mobile API, it will parse the log via the parsing library and then it will send a `logData` message to all Web Interfaces that the user is connected to.
 - **Fields:**
     - `messageType (string)`: the type of message being sent, which in this case will be `logData`.
     - `osType (string)`: the type of OS from which the logs are being sent.
       Valid values are: "Android" and "iOS".
     - `logEntries (stringHTML)`: formatted HTML table rows to append to the log table.
 The table divisions will be ordered: time, tag, log type, log text.
 - **Example**:

       {